bosskabouter/volatalk/README.md

 #### Connection request

-When a client connects to someone else, he sends a signature in the metadata of this connection.
+When a peer requests a connection to another peer, a signature is sent in the metadata of this connection.
 This signature contains the peerid of the receiver and is signed with the requester's private key.
 The receiver verifies if the signature was signed using the requester's public key before accepting the connection.

 ### Connection Acceptance